 If you love design, make sure you stop in the Kilkenny design shop in the castle yard for high quality Irish crafts.

-Walk along the Medieval Mile
+2. Walk along the Medieval Mile

 Walking along the Medieval Mile is a pleasure: the ‘Mile’ is lined by colorful houses, shops and restaurants.
 Good street signs ensure you will not miss out on the main attractions in town such as the Smithwick’s experience and St. Canice’s Cathedral, one of the city’s most impressive sites.

 If you have very young kids, they may enjoy discovering the Medieval Mile on the small tourist train or renting a bike from one of the many bike shops in town (kids bike available).

-Take a river adventure
+3. Take a river adventure

 Fully qualified instructors guide families along the Kilkenny waterways.
 This is a perfect chance to discover beautiful, unspoiled scenery for an afternoon or a full day outdoors.
 All equipment is provided, but the activity is available in spring and summer only.

-National Reptile Zoo
+4. National Reptile Zoo

 The zoo is the only one of its kind in Ireland and it is strongly geared towards welcoming children and families.
 It offers many activities aimed at familiarizing children with reptiles in a way that is safe for both.
 There is also a play area for younger guests and picnic tables (indoors and outdoors).

 About 20km outside of Kilkenny city, but well worth a drive if you have active kids, is Castlecomer Discovery Park.
 Set in the former gardens and stable yard of the Wandesforde Estate, Castlecomer is an outdoor space offering a plethora of activities.

 From history to outdoors adventures, Kilkenny has a lot to offer for families!
 You can find additional ideas and suggestions on how to make the most of your time in Kilkenny in our Kilkenny city guide for families.

 About the author: Marta is the travel writer behind Learning Escapes, a family travel blog about cultural travels with kids.
 Originally from Rome, Marta moved to Ireland over 10 years ago.
 She now lives in the Emerald isle with her husband and her two children.
 Marta loves to travel internationally with her family and her blog documents their experiences in Europe and beyond through personal stories, guides and practical tips for families on the move.